 Ram trucks have been on a tear.
 They are no stranger to Motor Trend’s list.
 It has been a usual suspect on Motor Trend’s Truck Of The Year list’s more than once since 1994:

 They have clearly been doing something right.
-And since the brand split no other truck manufacturer has won more TOTY awards than Ram:
+And since the brand split no other truck manufacturer has won more TOTY awards than Ram.
+Ram has won 5 TOTY titles while only Ford and Chevrolet have one 3 each respectively.
+Toyota and Honda are no-shows in the past decade.

 At face value looks like Dodge is doing a better job than the rest of the automakers.
 Winning this title is a feat in of itself and any automaker would be happy to win it each year.
 But digging a little deeper across the industry we see a different view.